 - Zenmed’s treatments for rosacea tend to get better results if your underlying problem is an infection.
 But you’d get still better results just by treating the infection.

 - For mild to moderate common acne, Exposed Skin Care is more effective, less expensive, and comes with a better money-back guarantee.

-Lots of acne products contain alpha- and beta-hydroxy acids intended to exfoliate the skin.
+Lots of acne products contain alpha- and beta-hydroxy acids intended to exfoliate the skin1.
 Stripping away particles of dried skin that are “glued” to the surface of pores along with oxidized, black, unsightly skin oils opens pores and begins the healing process for whiteheads and blackheads.
-It also stimulates the production of collagen beneath the skin that fills in shallow scars, fine lines, and small wrinkles.
+It also stimulates the production of collagen2 beneath the skin that fills in shallow scars, fine lines, and small wrinkles.

 The problem with most acne products that list alpha- and beta-hydroxy acids is that they contain the wrong acid, or the right acid in the wrong concentration, or the right acid at the wrong pH.
 Zenmed Dermacleanse exfoliates the skin with 2% salicylic acid at a pH of 3.5—the right acid at the right concentration and the right pH for opening clogged pores.

 Any product that has a pH of 3.5 can cause a little stinging3 and tingling of the skin.
 When you are using an exfoliant, stinging and tingling—although not burning and itching—are a sign the product is working.
 Just don’t leave it on your skin if the feeling is uncomfortable.
 That is a sign the product is working “too hard” and can damage your skin.

 Zenmed Dermacleanse works especially well for oily skin acne.
 If you have dry, sensitive skin, then the witch hazel extract and chlorhexidine might be a little too much—and if you have dry, sensitive skin, you are probably better off using a product made with glycolic acid rather than salicylic acid.